Introduction to Jaywalking

 Fines and Penalties for Jaywalking

 Prior to the Freedom to Walk Act, jaywalking in California was considered an infraction, carrying a fine of up to $196 plus court administrative fees and assessments.
 However, under the new law, police officers are no longer allowed to stop pedestrians for jaywalking unless there is an immediate danger of collision with a moving vehicle or device moving by human power.
 This means that pedestrians who jaywalk safely will not be ticketed.
-Nevertheless, it is still important for pedestrians to exercise caution and follow traffic laws to avoid accidents.
+Nevertheless, it is still important for pedestrians crossing to exercise caution and follow traffic laws to avoid accidents.
 The Freedom to Walk Act aims to reduce unnecessary penalties while promoting pedestrian safety.

 Who Is Held Liable When A Jaywalking Pedestrian And Car Collide?

-As a pedestrian accident victim, you may be able to receive compensation for your injuries if the driver that hit you was negligent or broke the law in any way.
+As a pedestrian accident victim, you may be able to receive compensation for your injuries if the driver who hit you was negligent or broke the law in any way.
 For example, if you were jaywalking, but a drunk driver swerved out of his or her lane and hit you, that driver was operating unlawfully and will likely be deemed the negligent party in this specific case.

 If a pedestrian is walking in the middle of the road or directly into oncoming traffic, and a court of law deems the driver did no wrong and was following the law, it is unlikely that the pedestrian will be able to recoup their economic losses for their injuries.
 Consult with a lawyer in either case, as you may have legal options for acquiring compensation that you are unaware of.